frederik-ai/ai-garden/content/Reinforcement Learning/multi-agent-path-finding-using-imitation-reinforcement-learning-with-transformer.md

 - The tensor has six channels.
 Each channel has the size $l\times l$ whereas $l\times l$ is the field of view of the model.
 - The first channel contains the position of all other robots.
 In the $l \times l$ grid each cell where there is a robot is marked with 1.
 All other cells are 0.
 - The second channel is the same as the first, but the locations of the obstacles instead of other robots are marked with a 1.
+- The four other channels are called “heuristics channels”.
+The authors take the idea from [this][heuristics_publication] publication.
+The idea is simple:
+  - Each robot uses a simple RL-function to learn all the shortest paths to the goal
+  - Each of the four channels corresponds to the action up, left, right or down
+  - A grid cell in the channel has the value 1 if the robot gets closer to the goal when being at the location of the grid cell and doing the action of the channel

+# References

+Distributed Heuristic Multi-Agent Path Finding with Communication (https://ieeexplore.ieee.org/document/9560748)